libmcmule user guide

 Main routine

-If the user wishes to call McMule from their own executable rather than using the default mcmule
+If the user wishes to call McMule from their own executable rather than using the default mcmule, they may use

 - subroutine runmcmule(ncall_ad, itmx_ad, ncall, itmx, initial_ran_seed, xi1, xi2, piece, flav, tfilename)